coq/coq/doc/changelog/03-notations/11120-master+refactoring-application-printing.rst

-- **Fixed:** Inheritance of implicit arguments across notations made uniform in parsing and printing.
+- **Fixed:** Parsing and printing consistently handle inheritance of implicit arguments in notations.
 With the exception of notations of the form :n:`Notation @string := @@qualid` and :n:`Notation @ident := @@qualid` which inhibit implicit arguments, all notations binding a partially applied constant, as e.g. in :n:`Notation @string := (@qualid {+ @arg })`,